|

 workstation to do more and faster!
 Also included in Photoshop CS4 is the new

-Adobe RAW convertor v5 which provides addition controls in processing RAW
+Adobe RAW converter v5 which provides addition controls in processing RAW

 format camera files which we consider to be like "digital negatives" because